Skip to main content

 Dubai - Am Back after 15 years

-The second best part was that my dad used to travel a lot and always took us with him.
-While most people dream of visiting the top league touristy destinations, my dad looked for any place that caught his fancy.
+Is Dubai so expensive?
+This is a frequently asked question.
+When we were travelling to Dubai in the 80s, it was quite expensive.
+My dad used to travel a lot and always took us with him.
+While most people dream of visiting the top league touristy destinations, my dad looked for any place that caught his curiosity.
+Having began his medical career in Iran, he was always drawn to the Middle East.
 If there was any place where he couldn't take us to, he would ask what we wanted and even when he didn't have enough money, he'd get it for me and my sister.
 We looked forward to those trips more because it meant we got lots of stuff as gifts from him!!!

-A doctor by profession, there was no real scope for him to travel but he used to save money to travel and within the limited means, he used to take us with him.
+A doctor by profession, there was no real scope for Dad to travel a lot but he used to save money to travel and within the limited means, he used to take us with him.
 He visited South Africa, Swaziland and Namibia even when those with Indian passports were not permitted to visit the country at the time due to apartheid.

 Almost every weekend while we were in Africa, my dad would take the car and drive us to some location and we would camp in tents, eat local food without fuss (that's how I learned not to be a fuss pot - seriously, there 's no fun in being so - it ruins a perfect day) and enjoy just being alive and kicking.
 No frills, that was the way we traveled and how I still love it!

-When I reached Std 12, all of this traveling came to an end.
+When I reached Std 12, traveling came to an end.
 Life became tough because studies took the limelight and we didn't really have any time for such travel, especially as my younger sister was to appear for the medical entrance exams.
-You know how life seems at that point, don't you?
+You know how life seems at that point, right?

 This time, we are going on an all-frills trip.
 This is Dad's dream and I'm glad, no, I'm thrilled to be part of it.
-More than anything else, my dad is taking Adi on this trip and that just makes the dream reach a full circle.
+More than anything else, my dad is taking Adi on this trip!
+That just makes the dream reach a full circle.

 More than this Dubai trip, more than anything else, what makes this travel special for me is - I am back with Dad and Mom, traveling with them to a golden past and this time, carrying Adi as my future and legacy with me.
 We will go beyond clouds to the realm of dreams because ultimately, it is those dreams that come true and make this life worth striving for.